astroChasqui/astrology_experiment/README.md

 I run this experiment on the first day of my introductory astronomy classes for non-majors.
 So far all my results have been around 8% "accurate", a suspicious 1/12 chance ... hmmm ...

 Have fun!

+## Troubleshooting

+It is possible that the websites from which the horoscopes are downloaded will change their url format, in which case this code will not work.
+You can try to fix that by looking at the base and url variables inside the code.
+Otherwise contact me and I will try to keep this up-to-date.